hamed-rezaee/dart_injektor/README.md

 - ✅ Register instance (Eager), instance is created when register.
 - ✅ Register factory (Lazy), instance is created when first resolve.
-- ✅ Resolve instance, return instance if exists.
+- ✅ Resolve instance, return instance if it exists.
-- ✅ Dispose instance or factory, remove instance or factory from injector.
+- ✅ Dispose instance or factory, remove the instance or factory from the injector.
-- ✅ Dispose All, remove all instances and factories from injector.
+- ✅ Dispose All, remove all instances and factories from the injector.

 ## License